2014 Emerald Supreme 12 Days/11 Nights

 Take a ferry across the River Shannon to reach the Cliffs of Moher, majestic walls of rock, which extend five miles along the coast.
 You may walk to O’Brien’s Tower for a view of the Aran Islands.
 Journey through the Burren to the lovely Dromoland Castle Hotel.
 Relax in the wonderful setting or take a short drive to Bunratty Village for an opportunity to visit Bunratty Castle and Folk Park or the 200-year-old Durty Nelly’s Pub.
 Experience gourmet dining in the hotel’s elegant dining room.

-Take a panoramic tour around Galway to see the main places of interest.
-Then drive to Spiddal to visit Cnoc Suain, a restored 17th century hill-village set in a beautiful landscape where you will be immersed in local Irish culture.
+Take a panoramic tour around Galway and then drive to Spiddal to visit Cnoc Suain, a restored 17th century hill-village set in a beautiful landscape where you will be immersed in local Irish culture.
 Take a short cruise on Lough Corrib to approach Ashford Castle from the water so you can take photos of the incredible views.
 Unwind in luxurious surroundings and experience superb cuisine in Ashford’s lovely restaurant.

 Travel through Connemara to Leenane and embark on a catamaran cruise around Killary Harbour, Ireland’s only fjord.
 As you sip an Irish coffee, see remains of houses and potato patches abandoned during the 1840’s Famine as well as stunning scenery.
-Stop at Kylemore Abbey Visitor Centre for photos of the abbey’s tranquil lakeside setting.
+Visit Kylemore Abbey, a stately mansion in a tranquil lakeside setting.
 Take a walking tour around Cong to see movie locations of the 1952 production of “The Quiet Man.”
-In the evening drive to Clonbur for an informal dinner with local entertainment at Eddie’s Pub.
+In the evening drive to the nearby village of Clonbur for an informal dinner with local entertainment at Eddie’s Pub.

 Visit the Museum of Country Life to view exhibits of domestic goods in daily use during the 19th and early 20th centuries.
 Continue to County Sligo to Broc House for lunch and a talk on the writer W. B. Yeats who spent much of his time in Sligo and loved the scenery.
 After lunch take a drive with a local expert to see places associated with Yeats - Lough Gill, Glencar Waterfall and his grave at Drumcliffe.
 A short drive will take you to Harvey’s Point Hotel, set in glorious scenery a few miles outside Donegal town.

 Take a walking tour around Derry’s medieval walls, which completely encircle the old city.
 Learn about the history as you pass the Diamond and St. Columb’s Cathedral.
 Pause for photos at Dunluce Castle before visiting the Giant’s Causeway, enormous hexagonal columns formed over 60 million years ago.
-Drive along part of the scenic Antrim coast and head south to Belfast.
-Check in to your elegant Victorian hotel, built as the headquarters of the Ulster Bank.
+Experience wonderful views along the “Nine Glens of Antrim.”
+In Belfast check in to your elegant Victorian hotel, built as the headquarters of the Ulster Bank.
 Enjoy fine dining in the elegant Great Room Restaurant, once the main Banking Hall.